The Top Excuses Not to Travel Debunked

 It’s common knowledge amongst Americans that we do not travel as much as we’d like, either due to lack of time, money, fear, or other reasons.
-I touched upon this in my post, Why Don’t Americans Travel?
-Another side to the conversation, however, are the Americans who have paid vacation days and other employer benefits but don’t take advantage of them.
+What’s worse is that many Americans have paid vacation days, and other employer benefits, but don’t take advantage of them.
 Honestly, I don’t understand that.
-Why would you give up free time off and the benefits travel vacations bring when you worked so hard to earn them?
-Are Americans looking for excuses not to travel?
+Why would anyone give up free time off and the benefits vacations provide when they were so hard earned?
+Do Americans look for excuses not to travel?

 Like this?
 Share it with others!